SuperNEMO-DBD/cadfael-deployment/README.md

 amount is needed for downloads of source/binary packages plus temporary space when building packages from source.

+If your system is not listed above, this does not neccessarily mean that CadfaelBrew will not work on it.
+Please review the sections on [deprecated](#deprecated) and [work in progress](#work-in-progress) to see if your system is listed.
+If it is not listed and you'd like support for it, please see the section on [manually installing CadfaelBrew](#installing-cadfaelbrew-by-hand) for further instructions.

 ## Deprecated
 Supported on a 'best effort' basis, largely to allow us on older cluster systems.